johsteffens/crossing_guard/README.md

 ## Motivation

-I wrote this tool to help my wife with the assignment of crossing-guards for our local primary school.
+I wrote this tool to help my wife with crossing-guard assignment for our local primary school.